CV GIANCARLODINARDO.6@GMAIL.COM

 Personas confirmed

-All three pre-launch personas produced a distinct performance signal.
-The urgency ranking held: problem-aware buyers showed the most appointment intent.
+All three pre-launch buyer situations produced a distinct performance signal.
+The urgency ranking held: active project buyers showed the most appointment intent.

 Category CPL at maturity